Aayushya-Agarwal/ACOPF-testcases/README.md

 The output of each testcase from the SUGAR engine is available in the SUGAR-output folder as RAW files.

-[1] Amrithanshu Pandey, Aayushya Agarwal, Larry Pileggi, "Incremental Model Building Approach for Solving an Exact AC-Constrained Optimal Power Flow," archiv..., 2020
+[1] Amritanshu Pandey, Aayushya Agarwal, Larry Pileggi, "Incremental Model Building Approach for Solving an Exact AC-Constrained Optimal Power Flow," archiv..., 2020